BdR76/CSVLint/docs/readme.md

 ### Split on character ###

-Split on a character, split the value on the first occurence of character or string.
-For example split on `/` will split the orginal value `121/84` into `121` and `84`, see examples below:
+Split on a character, split the value on the Nth occurrence of character or string.
+For example split on `/` with Nth occurrence `1` will split the orginal value `121/84` into `121` and `84`, see examples below:

 | bpvalue | bpvalue (2) | bpvalue (3) |
 |---------|-------------|-------------|